Skyz03/Vite-Clock-App/README.md

-# 🚀 Clock OS v3.0 - Portfolio Edition
+# 🚀 Clock OS v3.0 - Portfolio Editions

 **Clock OS** is a high-performance, motion-aware web application that transforms browser environments into a sophisticated, neural-linked time interface.
 Built with cutting-edge web technologies, it delivers a seamless "native-app" experience with hardware-accelerated animations, intelligent state management, and full internationalization support.